Shlomo Group Arena: Features

 The building has an area about of 6600 m2 and is accessible for the disabled.
 The hall has 3,504 seats, 300 of which are collapsible to allow the facility to host volleyball and handball games.

 The hall also accommodates concerts and conferences.
 It features red and white chairs and blue plaid pattern.
 Besides the hall of the building, there are four dressing rooms, a gym, a dressing room for officials, press rooms, a VIP lounge and an entryway with glass fronts.

 Background

 In July 2007, Ron Huldai, the mayor of Tel Aviv decided to demolish Ussishkin Arena, the arena of Hapoel Tel Aviv basketball team.
 Despite fans' protest and struggle to save it, it was eventually demolished.

 Hapoel fell apart, and was re-established by its fans and was in the lowest league, playing in the replacement arena.
 When Hapoel returned to the first league, the mayor decided to build a new arena, so that Hapoel would not have to travel every year.
+Excitement increased among fans, and on January 4, 2015, Hapoel played for the first time in its new arena against Hapoel Jerusalem and won, 81–67.

-Excitement increased among fans, and on January 4, 2015, Hapoel played for the first time in its new arena against Hapoel Jerusalem and won 81-67.
+It hosted preliminary and quarter-final matches for the 2023 FIBA Women's EuroBasket.